Why do businesses need SEO?

 Search engines continuously scan the world wide web in advance to record the information that might help in your search later.

-That way, when you search for “California sandals,” Google already has what it needs to answer your query in real-time.
+That way, when you look up “California sandals,” Google already has what it needs to answer your query in real-time.

 Crawling and Indexing